 Photo: CNN

-Competition is also a form of performing art.
+The competition is also a form of performing art.

-Many celebrities have participated in the competition, notably short-track speed skater Kwak Yoon-gy, a two-time Olympic silver medalist.
+Many celebrities participated in the competition, notably short-track speed skater Kwak Yoon-gy, a two-time Olympic silver medalist.

 Speed skater Kwak Yoon-gy.
 Photo: CNN